adhikarinarayan/adhikarinarayan.github.io/_posts/2024-10-03-Tensor-Basics.md

 \end{bmatrix}
 $$

 If we increase rank further we will have a structure like a rubric cube and so on.
-Higher order tensors are hard to visualize.
+Higher-order tensors are hard to visualize.

 ## Tensor Operations
-We have understood these objects little bit, now next question is, can we do ordinary addition, multiplication etc. with these?
+We have understood these objects a little bit, now the next question is, can we do ordinary addition, multiplication, etc. with these?
 The answer is, yes.
-Multiplication is not straightforward, there are many concepts like element-wise multiplication, inner product, outer product etc.
+Multiplication is not straightforward, there are many concepts like element-wise multiplication, inner product, outer product, etc.

 ### Addition and Subtraction

-We can add two tensors, provided they have same shape.
-It is similar to element wise addition or subtraction of Matrix.
-The final object will also be a tensor of same shape.
+We can add two tensors, provided they have the same shape.
+It is similar to element-wise addition or subtraction of Matrix.
+The final object will also be a tensor of the same shape.

 ### Inner Product

-Inner product is generalization of dot product for the tensors.
+The inner product is a generalization of the dot product for the tensors.
-It takes two tensors and return a tensor of lower order by contracting along a specified direction.
+It takes two tensors and returns a tensor of a lower order by contracting along a specified direction.
 For tensor of rank-2:
 $$(A.B)_{i,k}= \sum_{j=1}^{n} A_{i,j}.B_{j,k}$$